Wairoa Aerodrome

 Wairoa Aerodrome (IATA: WIR, ICAO: NZWO) is a small airport located at the end of Airport Road, on the northern outskirts of Wairoa, in Hawke's Bay, New Zealand.
 Wairoa Aerodrome provides a service for light aircraft and is used mainly for charter operations.
-There are no scheduled flights.
+In 2023 Sunair commenced a Napier to Wairoa route.

 Operational data

 Wairoa Aerodrome is a grass strip of 1371 m in length containing an all-weather sealed strip of 914 m on its southern two thirds.